-On the agenda was learning about and trying out our Bimsync collaboration platform, as well as a discussion on how the AECO industry can become more data-driven using open international standards.
+On the agenda was learning about and trying out our Catenda Hub (previously Bimsync) collaboration platform, as well as a discussion on how the AECO industry can become more data-driven using open international standards.

 The Norwegian national strategy for digitizing the public sector was recently launched by Minister Astrup, and the ambitions for implementation and the consequences and potential for the AECO industry was touched upon in the meeting.